DIRACGrid/DIRACOS/docs/0_concepts.md

 ### About links

 Some RPMs or pip packages make use of links (symbolic or hard).
 Every symlink pointing outside of DIRACOS itself is removed by a copy, the others are left untouched.
 Hard links are always replaced by a copy, because some file system do not support them (in particular CVMFS, which will probably be the main mean of distribution)

+### About dependencies

+Once the list of RPM and python packages are built, we pull all their dependencies using the `yum` resolution mechanism.
+However we need a stop criteria.
+After a lot of testing, we decided that the best criteria was to stop whenever we see the `glibc` in the dependencies.
+Of course, there are other packages, from which we could pull deeper.
+But this did not give good results (too many useless things shipped), so we decided to add the `manualDependencies` functionality for such cases.

 ## Supported platforms